Arpino: Main sights

 Attractions include the circuit walls in polygonal masonry.
 These walls include an example of an ogive arch.
 The walls stand up to 11 feet in height and up to seven feet in width.

 Below Arpino, in the Liri valley, a little north of the Isola del Liri, lies the church of S. Domenico, which marks the site of the villa in which Cicero was born and frequently resided.
-Near it is an ancient bridge, of a road which crossed the Liris to Cereatae (modern Casamari).
+Near it is an ancient bridge, of a road which crossed the Liris to Cereatae (modern Casamari), birthplace of Gaius Marius.